Redimensionner le texte-+=

 • A Criminal Record Check (in Vulnerability Sector) is required.

-Reports to: Team Lead, Seniors Abuse and Information Line
+Reports to: Manager of the Seniors Abuse and Information Line

-If there are any accommodation needs for you to participate equally in the hiring process, please specify what type of accommodation is needed when you apply.
+If there are any accommodation needs for you to participate equally in the hiring process, please let us know what type of accommodation is needed when you apply.

 Closing date: The posting will remain open until suitable candidates have been recruited.